-- 14. Did the Permittee implement a program to detect, investigate, and eliminate non-stormwater discharges including dumping and spills, into its system, per 4.4.A? - 15.
+- 14. Did the Permittee implement a program to detect, investigate, and eliminate nonstormwater discharges including dumping and spills, into its system, per 4.4.A? - 15.
 Did the Permittee maintain an inventory of all known MS4 outfalls, interconnections with other MS4s, and those major outfalls identified by the Permittee as priority for illicit discharges or other non-stormwater flows, per 4.4.C? - 16.
 Did the Permittee provide training for new employees with direct stormwater responsibilities at least one (1) time per year, per 4.4.D.1? - a.
 Document if no new employees were hired during the reporting year. - 17.
-Did the Permittee inspect all "priority" major outfalls or field screening points (if applicable), per 4.4.E? - 18.
-Did the Permittee inspect all of the remaining (i.e., non-priority) major outfalls and field screening points within the five (5) year permit term, per 4.4.E.3? - a.
-How many (non-priority) major outfalls and field screening points did the Permittee inspect?
-(Expressed in numbers) - 19.
-Did the Permittee conduct ongoing dry weather field screening of major outfalls and field screening points (if applicable), per 4.4.E.4? - 20.
-Did the Permittee investigate (or refer to the appropriate agency with authority to act) within five (5) days of at least 90% of all reports of illicit discharges to the Permittee's MS4, per 4.4.F?
+Did the Permittee inspect all "priority" major outfalls, per 4.4.E.2? - 18.
+Did the Permittee inspect approximately 20% of the remaining (i.e., non-priority) major outfalls, per 4.4.E.3? - 19.
+Did the Permittee conduct ongoing dry weather field screening of major outfalls, per 4.4.E.4? - 20.
+Did the Permittee investigate (or refer to the appropriate agency with authority to act) within five (5) business days for at least 90% of all reports of illicit discharges to the Permittee's MS4, per 4.4.F? - 21.
+Did the Permittee initiate corrective actions and/or enforcement mechanisms to eliminate any illicit discharge detected within 60 calendar days of identification of the source, per 4.4.G?

-- 21. Did the Permittee initiate corrective actions and/or enforcement mechanisms to eliminate any illicit discharge detected within 60 days of identification of the source, per 4.4.G? - 22.
-The Permittee shall submit one (1) copy of their 4.4.I.2 summary of IDDE activities in tabular format.
+22. The Permittee shall submit one (1) copy of their 4.4.1.2 summary of IDDE activities in tabular format.